2007 Quilceda Creek Columbia Valley Red Wine

 Paul Golitzin, Director of Winemaking, comments:

-The 2006 Quilceda Creek Columbia Valley Red Wine is a blend of declassified lots which reflect the richness and complexity of the vintage.
-This is one of our favorite Red Wine offerings to date.
-This medium-bodied wine displays black cherry fruit, cedar, spice, vanilla and minerals.
-Approachable now, this blend will be best enjoyed over the next 15 years.
+The 2007 Quilceda Creek Columbia Valley Red Wine is a blend of declassified lots, which reflect the richness and complexity of this fabulous vintage.
+As with all of our wines, it represents a great quality to price ratio.
+This medium-bodied wine displays black cherry fruit, roasted herbs, marzipan, cocoa, smoke and minerals.
+Approachable now, this blend of 72% Cabernet Sauvignon, 20% Merlot, 6% Cabernet Franc and 2% Malbec will be best enjoyed over the next 15 years.

 100% French Oak